Jamez8088/Maine-Snowmobile-Trail-Map-with-Geo-Location-/README.md

 - Up-to-date trail map.
 - Realtime weather forecasts and conditions.
 - Offline map persistence.
 - Current Points of Interest, like gas stations and lodging.
+(More to come)
 - GPS Route Planning (Planned)
 - GPS Speedometer (Planned)